 No. Deckorators Treated Wood Post Caps are kiln-dried and do not require a drying period.
 Deckorators recommends applying a protective finish immediately to the post cap.

 Will the metal solder on the glass post caps oxidize?

 Exposure to the elements may cause the copper-wrapped solder on glass post caps to oxidize and lose its original color.
 Applying car wax before placing the post cap outdoors will help to prevent the initial oxidation.
-Deckorators has found regular furniture polish to have the same affect, but its prevention time may vary based on geographical location.
+Deckorators has found regular furniture polish to have the same effect, but its prevention time may vary based on geographical location.
 Reapply the car wax/furniture polish every 3 to 6 months as needed.

 Where can I purchase replacement LED light bulbs?

 The LED bulbs are part of the whole solar cell component and are not designed to be replaced.
-The LED bulbs have an average life of ten years, with a normal usage of 6 to 8 hours per day.
+The LED bulbs have an average life of ten years, with normal usage of 6 to 8 hours per day.
 We do have Solar Collector Replacement Units available at DIY Home Center.

 Will the copper post caps remain a shiny copper color?